Paranormal Research Club Ch. 03byGPLockwood©

 Erin's face didn't betray much in the way of emotion, whether joy for returning home or fear of the ancient evil that lurked here.
 Haunted or not, this sad old place was her childhood home.
 Kim, Sarah, and Heather remained silent and bore grave expressions on their faces.
 Some primitive part in the back of our minds seemed to be screaming at us that there was something dangerous lurking here that the rest of our senses would be unable to detect.
 As we drove past the church and up the hill towards the parsonage, the threatening sense of a silent and invisible menace seemed to pass, and I was grateful for our reprieve.

-The parsonage where Erin's parents lived was a large, dignified-looking brick structure constructed in a blocky, formal-looking Edwardian style that I though might look more appropriate for a funeral home than a private residence.
+The parsonage where Erin's parents lived was a large, dignified-looking brick structure constructed in a blocky, formal-looking Edwardian style that I thought might look more appropriate for a funeral home than a private residence.
 From our research, we knew that it had been built many years after the church building.
-There was a large brick-and-concrete porch in front of the building that was covered by an extension from the weathered gray roof.
-As we pulled the van into the shaded driveway that ran to the left of the house, an attractive older woman that had been sitting in a rocking chair on the porch marked her place in the paperback book she was reading, placed it on a table beside her, then quickly walked down to greet us.
+There was a large brick-and-concrete porch in front of the building that was covered by an extension from the weather-beaten gray roof.
+As we pulled the van into the shaded driveway that ran to the left of the house, an attractive older woman that had been sitting in a rocking chair on the porch marked her place in the paperback book that she had been reading, placed it on a table beside her, then quickly walked down to greet us.

-"That's fine, just leave the van right there under those trees," she said.
+"That's fine, just leave the van right there under those trees," the woman said.
 Erin's mother was a very attractive woman for her age, with just a few extra pounds of weight and a few gray hairs revealing that she was in her fifth decade of life.

 The six of us dismounted the van, and Erin rushed forward to warmly embrace her mother.
 "Hey, everyone, this is my mom, Naomi!
-Naomi, that's Kim, Diane, John, Sarah, and Heather."
+Mom, that's Kim, Diane, John, Sarah, and Heather."